Alibhai Mulla Jeevanjee

 Alibhai Mulla Jeevanjee (1856– 2 May 1936) was an Indian-born Kenyan merchant, politician and philanthropist.
 He was amongst the first and most influential Indian settlers in Kenya, amassing significant wealth and becoming a leader of Kenya's Indian community.

 Early life

-Jeevanjee was born in Karachi, then part of the Bombay Presidency in British India to Shia Dawoodi Bohra parents who traced their origins back to the western part of present-day Gujarat.
+Jeevanjee was born in Karachi, then part of the Bombay Presidency in British India present day Pakistan, to Shia Dawoodi Bohra parents.

-His father was a horse and cart driver and he received minimal education.
+His father Moosajee Mulla Jeevanjee was a horse and cart driver and he received minimal education.
 At the age of thirty and upon the death of his father he left home to wander India, embarking on a career as an itinerant peddler.
 He then moved to eastern Australia where he became fluent in English, set up a company selling Eastern produce, participated in the 1887 Jubilee Exhibition, and met British officials familiar with trade opportunities in East Africa.

 Returning to Karachi, he established a company providing stevedoring and translation services to visiting ships.
 In 1890 he sailed to Mombasa on a dhow to open a branch of his company there, branching out into road building, construction and transport.